 Edgar’s a scheduling and automation tool that stops social media updates from going to waste.
 Most updates just don’t get seen by the majority of your audience, so Edgar recycles your updates again and again over time.
 That way, your queue never runs out of updates, and your updates all get multiple opportunities to find an audience.

-Has it been a big shift between running an agency and doing client based work, to building a startup used and loved by tens of thousands?
-What helped you adapt?
+Has it been a big shift between running an agency and doing client based work, to building a startup with tens of thousands of users?

 I’ve never written a single line of code for Edgar, mostly because I don’t have to!
 I don’t have that background or expertise, but I can surround myself with people who do, and are extremely good at what they do.
 Creating Edgar was about getting a really strong product off the ground, not creating a practice exercise for myself to learn how to code.
 I would much rather build a team that knows this stuff inside and out.